 The Users of Accounting Information (“Users”) have been defined as the Legislature (and their constituents), Programs and Agencies Supported by Information Technology, Statewide Contracting & Procurement teams, the IT Leadership as designed by the Executive Order, and the Chief Performance Officer for the State of Vermont.

-What does the structure of the framework include (ie. the nine Towers)?
+What does the structure of the framework look like (ie. the 9 Towers)?

 - Application Support